thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

 Moving the code to a web worker lets us move the processing off the main thread, which lets us run animations at a much smoother rate.
 However, it's not a panacea; there's still some choppiness in the animation.
-I _believe_ this choppiness is coming from the GPU itself locking up, which manifests worse on older devices than newer one.
-So web workers absolutely help, but they don't solve the problem entirely.
+I _believe_ this choppiness is coming from the GPU itself locking the thread, which manifests worse on older devices than newer one.
+Web workers absolutely help, but they don't solve the problem entirely.

 ### Splitting the image into chunks